Khao Sok Lake or Cheow Lan lake

 The north-western most area of Khao Sok Lake, Klong Saeng is currently a protected wildlife sanctuary.
-The Khao Sok national park floating bungalows that were once based here have closed.
+If you are looking for a Cheow Lan lake hotel here you are out of luck.
+The floating bungalows that were once based here have closed.
 Additionally, foreign visitors are no longer allowed to remain in the sanctuary overnight.

-Klong Saeng is still visitable, however, and provides the best opportunities to see some of Thailand’s most impressive wildlife.
-Due to remoteness, finding a Khao Sok lake tour that guides guests through this part of the lake is difficult.
+You can still visit Klong Saeng, however, and it provides the best opportunities to see some of Thailand’s most impressive wildlife.
+Due to its remoteness, finding a Khao Sok lake tour that guides guests through this part of the lake is difficult.